jd-fj/VendorTracker.Solution/README.md

 * `$ dotnet build`
 * `$ dotnet run`
-* Open a web browser and type the following into the URL bar: `http://localhost:5000/`
+* The application is now running.
+Open a web browser and navigate to the following in the URL bar: `http://localhost:5000/`

 ### Technologies Used
 - C#